microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Log-Files/BuildXL.log.md

 ```

 ### Critical path
-This section shows the longest critical path of Pip operations during the build.
-Assuming sufficient parallelism, this would be the lower bound to what the build time could be.
+This section shows the longest critical path of total pip durations during the build.
+Total pip duration is calculated as the sum of pip and queue duration.
+We include queue durations when calculating the critical path to prevent any time gap between consecutive pips on the critical path.
+If we only use pip durations, there might be longer critical paths due to higher waiting time on the scheduler queues.
+Assuming sufficient parallelism, the pip duration (excluding queue duration) would be the lower bound to what the build time could be.

+During schedule phase, we also assign priorities to pips based on the weight of their chain.
+When computing critical paths during schedule phase, we use historical pip duration (excluding queue duration) and the pips on the critical path get higher priorities.
+By doing so, BuildXL reduces the queue time for those pips.

 The *Pip Duration* is how long BuildXL was processing the pip.
-This includes cache lookup and post-processing.
+This includes hashing inputs, cache lookup, materialization, execution, and post-processing.
 This will be nonzero even if the pip was a cache hit, since it takes some time to process a cache hit.

 The *Exe Duration* is how long the external process was running.
 This will only be populated on cache misses.